TMS-Uni-Stuttgart/Tutor-Management-System/Readme.md

 ## Deployment

+For more information on how to deploy this tool please read the [installation guide](https://github.com/Dudrie/Tutor-Management-System/wiki/Installation) in the project wiki.

+If you want to update your existing deployment to a new version please refer to the [update guide](https://github.com/Dudrie/Tutor-Management-System/wiki/Updating).

 ## Built With
 Here are the most important libraries listed which are used in any part of the project.